Rubén Darío in Granada

 Álvaro Chamorro - Mayor 1976.

 Erected 1976 by Alcalde Álvaro Chamorro.

 Location.
-11° 55.883′ N, 85° 57.222′ W. Marker is in Granada, Granada.
+11° 55.883′ N, 85° 57.222′ W. Marker is in Granada.
 Marker is on Avenida Gúzman just north of Calle la Libertad, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Granada 43000, Nicaragua.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 kilometers of this marker, measured as the crow flies.
-Casa de los Leones (within shouting distance Tribute to Nicaraguan Independence Leaders (within shouting distance of this marker); William Walker's Stables (within shouting distance of this marker); Father Rafael Villavicencio (about 150 meters away, measured in a direct line); María Romero Meneses (about 180 meters away); Garibaldi in Granada (about 210 meters away); La Gran Francia (about 240 meters away); Carlos Ulloa A. (approx. 16.2 kilometers away in Masaya).
+Casa de los Leones (within shouting distance of this marker); Tribute to Nicaraguan Independence Leaders (within shouting distance of this marker); William Walker's Stables (within shouting distance of this marker); Father Rafael Villavicencio (about 150 meters away, measured in a direct line); María Romero Meneses (about 180 meters away); Garibaldi in Granada (about 210 meters away); La Gran Francia (about 240 meters away); Carlos Ulloa A. (approx. 16.2 kilometers away in Masaya).
 Touch for a list and map of all markers in Granada.

 Regarding Rubén Darío in Granada.
 Félix Rubén García Sarmiento (January 18, 1867 – February 6, 1916), known as Rubén Darío, was a Nicaraguan poet who initiated the Spanish-American literary movement known as modernismo (modernism) that flourished at the end of the 19th century.
 Darío has had a great and lasting influence on 20th-century Spanish literature and journalism.
 He has been praised as the "Prince of Castilian Letters" and undisputed father of the modernismo literary movement.
 Adapted from Wikipedia